michaelk0217/MulkanEngine/README.md

 ### What is it?
 - MulkanEngine is a fundamental 3D real-time rendering engine built from scratch using the VulkanSDK.
 Currently it establishes a robust Vulkan rendering pipeline, manages essential resources, and provides interactive camera control to navigate a basic scene.
 The next major mileston einvolves implementing comprehensive scene management and loading more complex 3D models.
+- Note that the engine is using Y-Up coordinate system.

 ## Current Focus:
 - The immediate focus is on creating a solid foundation for real-time graphics, emphasizing correct Vulkan usage, robust resource management, and interactive camera movement.